 How to go solar as a renter: try community solar!

-When looking for alternative ways to go solar, other than giving your landlord a call and talking through an installation on your apartment complex or home, community solar (also known as roofless solar, solar gardens, or shared solar) is a great option for you to consider.
+When looking for alternative ways to go solar, other than giving your landlord a call and talking through an installation on your apartment building or home, community solar (also known as roofless solar, solar gardens, or shared solar) is a great option for you to consider if you aren’t a homeowner.

 A community solar project is a large, central solar power plant, whose electricity is shared by more than one property.
 While the size of a residential solar installation is measured in kilowatts, community solar projects are measured in megawatts, meaning that a single community solar project can power hundreds (or even thousands!) of properties – both rented and owned.
 Since you don’t need to have a suitable rooftop for solar to participate in a community solar project, it’s a great option for renters and people who live in shared housing.
-When you purchase a share of, or subscribe to, a community solar project, you can benefit from solar and pay less for electricity, even without solar panels on your own roof.
+When you purchase a share of, or subscribe to, a community solar project, you can benefit from solar and pay less for electricity, even if you live in an apartment complex or rental property without solar panels on your own roof.

 How do you get billed for community solar?